Skip to main content

-In this episode of On Subrogation: Sudden Medical Emergency, subrogation attorney Jason Sullivan discusses how to argue against a sudden medical emergency defense, one of the several affirmative tort defenses lawyers often encounter in insurance disputes.
+The opposing driver in your subrogation lawsuit asserts they are not liable for their role in the accident because of a sudden medical emergency.
+But what exactly does that mean?
+And how do you continue to pursue subrogation recovery?
+In the episode of On Subrogation: Sudden Medical Emergency below, subrogation attorney Jason Sullivan discusses how to argue against a sudden medical emergency defense, one of the several affirmative tort defenses lawyers often encounter in insurance disputes.

 A situation an insurer’s counsel often encounters in automotive subrogation claims is that the tortfeasor claims they had a sudden medical emergency, so it’s not their fault.
 This is an affirmative defense that’s meant to remove liability in cases where there was, in fact, a sudden medical emergency that preceded the incident that caused the damages.